karths8/AI-Code-Helper/README.md

 Socratic method, the application offers suggestions and guiding questions without revealing the underlying solutions.
 To evaluate the effectiveness of the application in aiding students' coding, we conducted a between-participants (n=10) factorial study, incorporating descriptive and inferential insights through ANCOVA analysis.

+Please take a look at our [paper](https://drive.google.com/file/d/1rJbfZg8Q0PaftnKT80rN8SKRxHQ4uhEM/view) for more details!

 # Authors

 Karthik Suresh (ksuresh6@wisc.edu) \